 News Home & Design Norwegian Cohousing Project Is Designed Around 'Gaining by Sharing' Early community engagement in the planning and development phases sets this cohousing project apart.
-By Kimberley Mok Writer McGill University Cornell University Kimberley Mok is a former architect who covered architecture and the arts for Treehugger starting in 2007. our editorial process Twitter Twitter Kimberley Mok Published June 22, 2021 04:00PM EDT Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Jun 23, 2021 Haley Mast Sindre Ellingsen Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Alternative housing models like cohousing are gaining popularity, and no wonder: the North American obsession with single-family housing is not only expensive and ecologically damaging, it's also incredibly alienating.
+By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
+Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on June 23, 2021 LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process on June 23, 2021 05:52PM EDT Sindre Ellingsen Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Alternative housing models like cohousing are gaining popularity, and no wonder: the North American obsession with single-family housing is not only expensive and ecologically damaging, it's also incredibly alienating.
 The way that our cities and suburbs are structured are not particularly amenable to building strong local communities; everyone has their own single-family house or isolated apartment and very little in terms of shared communal space or daily crossing of paths that might help foster these much-needed deeper social connections.
 But that's why it's important to see a different way of doing things can indeed work, as in the case with one recently completely cohousing project called Vindmøllebakken in Stavanger, Norway.
 Designed by Norwegian architecture firm Helen & Hard (previously) using the "Gaining by Sharing" model of community engagement, Vindmøllebakken is a kind of intentional community that includes 40 co-living units, four townhouses, and 10 apartments.
 These are all privately owned homes with their own conventional amenities (like kitchens and bathrooms), which are clustered around 5,382 square feet of shared communal spaces for recreation, gardening, or dining.
 Sindre Ellingsen The Gaining by Sharing model is a response to the way things have been built and structured in the past, which the the architects say doesn't respond to current societal needs: "Today’s residents might be modern families with 'my, your and our kids', a generation of elderly who are healthy and want to live at home longer, people who live alone and suffers from loneliness, or people who simply wish to live more sustainably.
 By sharing resources, whether it is time, space, or assets, the result is a more sustainable way of living: environmentally, but also socially, economically, and architecturally."
 Sindre Ellingsen In Vindmøllebakken, the units are arranged around a central core of communal spaces, which are equally and jointly owned by residents.
 The main entrance is through a lofty, light-filled courtyard space with an amphitheater, all built with spruce timber and insulated with hemp, creating a warm and welcoming atmosphere for residents to sit or to chat.
 Sindre Ellingsen For those who want to skip this area of socializing, there is a more direct path from the street to residences that is available as well.
 Helen & Hard Adjacent to the courtyard, we have a communal kitchen and communal open-plan dining area, providing a space for residents to cook and eat together if they so choose.
 There is also a lounge and guest rooms.
 Further up, we have open walkways leading to a library, greenhouse, and workshop.
 Sindre Ellingsen The architects say that: "The sequence of rooms is designed to create visual connections between spaces and people and to provide freedom to how much and when to engage in communal life."
 Minna Soujoki The design was also informed by the process of residents engaging with one another to discuss and hash out various resources and details, explained the designers: "A groundbreaking feature of the process of a traditional housing project is the involvement of the residents in the planning and development phases of the project.
 Early in the process, workshops were organized that presented the concept and invited residents to influence the individual units and suggest activities for the common areas.
 Most importantly it was a chance to get to know each other and engage creatively in informing their future common home together. " Even upon moving in, residents continue to take part in self-organized groups that manage the shared facilities and tasks, like cooking, gardening, car-sharing and even curating art for the communal spaces.
 Sindre Ellingsen While the apartments here might be sized a bit smaller than conventional apartments, they are nevertheless well-designed and well-furnished, and they are a vital piece to the community-building puzzle here.
 Sindre Ellingsen While the long-term health, social and environmental benefits of cohousing are still being studied, many cohousing residents report better quality of life and health compared to peers of the same age.
 It's hard to say whether the future of housing should be multi-family and multi-generational or not, but with housing widely recognized as a social determinant of health, sustainable alternative housing projects such as this point to the importance of community bonds when it comes to feeling at ease—and at home.
 To see more, visit Helen & Hard and Gaining by Sharing.